 A final design for the project was approved by the Friends, The Minneapolis Park and Recreation Board and those in the community who took part in reviewing the plans.
 Project management is by the Cuningham Group of Minneapolis, James Robin design architect.
 MPRB Project Director Andrea Weber was in charge of the project.

 The design incorporates a floating pier system comprised of metal rails that support a wooden deck that is 4 feet wide and mounted just above the ground surface.
 The wood surface is heat-treated ash from local Minneapolis Park & Recreation Board trees.
 The wood was rough milled in Minneapolis and then kiln dried and thermally modified in Duluth to produce a weather and rot resistant tread.
 The modular design features 8 foot sections that allow for installation in stages.
 Each of these sections has a slight curve consistent with the existing curving pathway through the marsh so as to preserve the historical experience, and use the same space, protecting fragile wetland plants.
 The section that replaced the old bridge was enlarged to accommodate a railing and seating area.
 Fabrication was done by WICKCRAFT in Madison, WI.
 The Conservation Corps Minnesota provided the labor to install.

 The Friends have started a fundraising campaign to fund the remaining sections of the boardwalk needed in the wetland.
-Details Here.
+Details at top of page.